Interior Secretary Moves To Expand E-Bike Access In National Parks

 The suddenly hot-button topic of where e-bikes could travel in the National Park System arose this summer out of Acadia National Park, where staff made the decision that the motorized bikes couldn't travel the park's iconic carriage roads.
 Fines for those caught on the roads start at $130, according to the park's website.

-Reaction to that decision drew dozens of comments to Traveler article, and opposition to allowing e-bikes on non-motorized trails in the federal lands system came from dozens of conservation groups, who fear permitting the motorized bikes on those trails will create a "slippery slope" that will lead to future problems with managing those trails.
+Reaction to that decision drew dozens of comments to a Traveler article, and opposition to allowing e-bikes on non-motorized trails in the federal lands system came from dozens of conservation groups, who fear permitting the motorized bikes on those trails will create a "slippery slope" that will lead to future problems with managing those trails.

 There are three "classes" of eBikes: